aauren/kube-router-automation/docs/known_issues.md

 For now, users should use Ubuntu 20.04 if they want to use containerd, otherwise they should use cri-o or docker which both seem to work fine.

+## Number of VMs / Instances

+Right now the Ansible playbooks and Terraform variables aren't very well constructed for dynamically adding more Kubernetes / BGP hosts.
+Probably a significant number of changes would be necessary in order to make this work properly.
+So at this point, users should consider the number of VMs / Instances to be set at the repo defaults unless they really want to dive into it and abstract the terraform / playbooks.